jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 ~~~~~{.haskell}
 compile "templates/*" defaultTemplateRead
 ~~~~~

+We can conclude that some rules do not *directly* add an output page on our site.
+In this case, we compile the template so it is available to the compiler later[^1].

+[^1]: Actually, since the rules DSL is declarative, we could also add the
+      template compile rule at the bottom -- this would make no difference.

 Now, it's time to actually render our pages.
 We use the `forM_` monad combinator so we can describe all files at once.